Compassionate and Strategic Representation

 Raquel’s practice of law is solely devoted to Family Law and her approach to family law is guided not only through the statues and case law, but also the social sciences and the realties that Colorado families face every day.
 Every year, Raquel completes more than the minimum continuing legal education courses necessary to satisfy the mere 45 credit hours required every 3 years, so that she keeps up with both the changes in the law and keeps abreast of new studies and trends.

-Raquel encourages for her clients to settle cases, either partially or in their entirety, when appropriate and where they can to save on costs and emotional stress but will also litigate when needed.
+Raquel encourages for her clients to settle cases, either partially or in their entirety, when appropriate and where they can save on costs and emotional stress.

 Areas of Practice

-- Dissolution of Marriage & Family Law litigation
+- Dissolution of Marriage, Divorce & Family Law litigation

 - Post Decree Modifications